- kubectl installed.

 kubectl apply -k kube-state-metrics

-On managed Kubernetes solutions, such as AKS, GKE or EKS, Elastic Agent does not have the required permissions to collect metrics from Kubernetes control plane components, like
+On managed Kubernetes solutions, such as AKS, GKE or EKS, Elastic Agent has no access to collect metrics from the Kubernetes control plane components, like

 Step 1: Download the Elastic Agent manifestedit